arcaldwell49/Superpower/README.md

 ![](README_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

-As these different plots make clear, your study never realy has a known statistical power.
+As these different plots make clear, your study never really has a known statistical power.
 Because the true effect size (i.e., the pattern of means and standard deviations) is unknown, the true power of your study is unknown.
 A study has 90% power *assuming a specific effect size*, but